dotnet/csharplang/proposals/extensions.md

 ### Metadata for declarations

-Each extension container is emitted as a nested public static class with a marker method.
+Each extension container is emitted as a nested private static class with a marker method and skeleton members.
+Each skeleton member is accompanied by a top-level static implementation method with a modified signature.

+#### Skeletons

 Its name is unspeakable and determined based on the lexical order in the program.
 The name is not guaranteed to remain stable across re-compilation.